apache/iceberg/rest_docs/rest-catalog-v0.1-SNAPSHOT.md

 > Example responses

+> Not Found, either
+  - NoSuchTableException
+    - Table to rename does not exist
+  - NoSuchNamespaceException
-> Not Found (NoSuchTableException - Table to rename does not exist | NoSuchTableException - The target namespace of the new table identifier does not exist))
+    - The target namespace of the new table identifier does not exist

 ```json
 {